Medical Malpractice Attorneys

-In most Georgia cases, if you have been injured due to the negligence of a medical professional, you must bring a lawsuit within two years from the date the malpractice occurred.
+In most Georgia cases, you will need a top medical malpractice attorney who can bring a lawsuit within two years from the date the malpractice occurred.
 The two year limitation does not apply when a physician leaves a foreign object in a patient’s body.
 In those cases, you must bring the lawsuit within one year of the discovery of the wrongful act.
 See O.C.G.A. § 9-3-72.